rewhowe/snapdragon/documentation/manual.md

 ### Variable Properties

 Various properties can be retrieved using the following format: `[variable]の [property]`.
 Presently, only Numeric-, String-, and Array-type variables can have properties.
 String primitives can also be used in place of variables.
+Properties-of-properties are not supported.

 Below is a list of properties available: